z3r0-02/z3r0-02/README.md

     <img src="https://skillicons.dev/icons?i=vscode,c,js,html,css" />
   </a>
 </p>
 And hoping to learn much, much more than this.
-So that one day, I can stand proudly and say, that I understand them all.
 <hr>

 <h4>A few things about me, maybe?</h4>

- - I'm 22, born in the year of a 🐉
+ - I'm 23, born in the year of a 🐉
  - I can get quite competitive and obsessed with the things I'm currently doing 💨
- - But I can get pretty lazy, and spend the day in bed  💤
+ - But sometimes I can get lazy, and spend the day in bed  💤
  - My favourite things are: asian food 🍛, travelling 🛩️, gaming 🎮 and sports 🏸
 <hr>